(with intelligent extraction, transformation, loading and indexing capabilities)

-Challenge: Give compliance teams the tools to work more effectively and flexibly on regulatory investigations.
+Give compliance teams the tools to work more effectively and flexibly on regulatory investigations.

-Solution: Build an "ingest and search" data platform based on Hitachi Content Platform to transform compliance operations.
+Build an "ingest and search" data platform based on Hitachi Content Platform to transform compliance operations.

 Headquartered in Utrecht, Netherlands, banking and financial services company Rabobank serves more than 10 million customers in 47 countries.
 Employing over 51,000 people worldwide, Rabobank manages around EUR 674 billion of assets and reported a net profit of EUR 2.1 billion as of December 2015.

 Walter Hendriks, Change Manager for Global Compliance at Rabobank’s Financial Economic Crime Unit, explains, "Rabobank, like all financial institutions, is subject to a wide range of strict government regulations in each of the countries in which it operates.
-With banks facing evermore scrutiny since the 2008 financial crisis, and with new regulations always on the horizon, we wanted to enable a solution that would be rapid, flexible and comprehensive for current and future compliance investigations."
+With banks facing ever-more scrutiny since the 2008 financial crisis, and with new regulations always on the horizon, we wanted to enable a solution that would be rapid, flexible and comprehensive for current and future compliance investigations."

 "Previously, IT, on behalf of Rabobank’s Global Compliance Group, gathered communications data from multiple sources in multiple countries," adds Colin Chatelier, Head of Data Center (UK) and Global Storage at Rabobank.
-"This might include email, recorded voice calls, instant messaging and chat applications, as well as Instant Bloomberg and Eikon Messenger from Thomson Reuters: time-consuming, resource-intensive and error-prone task."
+"This might include email, recorded voice calls, instant messaging and chat applications, as well as Instant Bloomberg and Eikon Messenger from Thomson Reuters.
+A time-consuming, resource-intensive and error-prone task."

-Chatelier continues, "When the compliance division needed to examine a particular set of corporate actions, we collected the data from these diverse sources: some from third-party vendors, and some held on backup tapes.
+Chatelier continues, “When the compliance division needed to examine a particular set of corporate actions, we collected the data from these diverse sources: some from third-party vendors, and some held on backup tapes.
 If an enquiry changed scope, we might have to search the same systems with different criteria.
-We wanted to address the problem of consistently mining multiple data sources spread across many disparate silos, with no obvious way of joining one communication type to another, by helping compliance teams work more flexibly and collaborate more easily.
+We wanted to address the problem of consistently mining multiple data sources spread across many disparate silos, with no obvious way of joining one communication type to another, by helping compliance teams work more flexibility and collaborate more easily.

 To search for and retrieve digital assets more efficiently, Rabobank looked to create a solution that would collect every piece of relevant data into a single place.
 By creating a central, comprehensive data set, Rabobank could complete compliance investigations without the need to return to source systems, even if the scope changed.
 Further, the data could be correctly managed, with compliant access control, audit trails and automated policy-driven deletion.
 Secure audited retention at object level replaced the need to throw a retention blanket over the entire data silo.